voxpelli/webpage-webmentions/README.md

 * Updated database schema to include the target site's hostname in the mentions table, makes it easier to look up a site's mentions
 * Added mention counts to the site list
 * Updated the user-agent string used when fetching webmention sources
+* New migration and installation system using [db-migrate](https://github.com/kunklejr/node-db-migrate)
 * Bug fixes

 ### 0.1.2